matt-auckland/uoa-karate-wiki/docs/etiquette.md

 ## Entering and leaving the Dojo

-You should bow on entry or exit of the dojo.
-You should also not wear shoes inside the dojo, please take them off at the door.
+You should bow on entry or exit of the dojo entrance and training floor.
+You should also not wear shoes on the training floor, please take them off before stepping onto the floor/mat.

 ## Bowing

-Bowing is a common custom in Japan (and some other Asian cultures) and can be likened to a handshake in some contexts.
-Different bows convey different levels of respect, with deeper bows offering more than shallow bows.
+Bowing is a common custom in Japan (and some other Asian cultures), it's used to show respect, and can be considered as roughly similar to a handshake.
+Different bows convey different levels of respect, the deeper the bow, the more respectful (as a rule of thumb).

 ### When to bow

 - When entering/leaving the dojo
+- When walking onto/off a training mat/floor (like at a tournament)
 - Before beginning partner work with someone or after ending partner work with someone
-- When walking onto/off a training mat (like at a tournament)
 - Before using training equipment such as a chiishi
-- At the start and end of training
 - During the [ceremonies](/ceremonies.md)
 - At the beginning and end of a [kata](/kata/)